-You can find a bunch of patter for baby shoes and rompers on my blog and Etsy store, but not so many designs for crochet baby hats, beanies and bonnets.
-The very first baby hat that I’ve posted was a pattern for crochet baby beanie with a big pom-pom on the top of the head.
+You can find a bunch of patterns for baby shoes and rompers on my blog and Etsy store, but not so many designs for crochet baby hats, beanies and bonnets.
+The very first baby hat that I’ve ever posted was a pattern for crochet baby beanie with a big pom-pom on the top.
 You can find the pattern here.

 Here is what you will need for this project (These links are affiliate links.
 You don’t have to buy the products from here but I link them to make it easy for you guys to find them.
-Purchasing through this links earns me a small commission with no extra cost to you.
+Purchasing through these links earns me a small commission at no extra cost to you.
 So if you decide to purchase through them, know that you are awesome!
 Thanks! 🙂)

 - YARN: For this pattern, I was using 100% cotton yarn in DK weight.
 I’ve made this bonnet in purple and pink, but you can choose any color you like.
 (HERE!)

-- CROCHET HOOK: I was using 4.0 mm or G/6 aluminum crochet hook with a simple plastic handle.
+- CROCHET HOOK: I was using a 4.0 mm or G/6 aluminum crochet hook with a simple plastic handle.
 (HERE!)

-- OTHER: And of course a yarn needle (HERE!), stitch markers (HERE!) and a pair of scissors (HERE!).
+- OTHER: And of course a yarn needle (HERE!), stitch markers (HERE!), and a pair of scissors (HERE!).

 - st/sts – stitch/stitches

 - ss – slip stitch.

 - Sizes: 0 – 6 months (below) and 6 – 12 months (PDF pattern).